 \section{Conclusions}

-In this work, we have proposed and analysed the stochastic gradient-momentum process, a continuous-time dynamic representing momentum-based stochastic optimisation.
+In this work, we have proposed and analysed the stochastic gradient-momentum process, a continuous-time dynamics representing momentum-based stochastic optimisation.
 We have especially analysed limiting behaviour when reducing learning rate and/or particle mass.
-Here, learning rate and particle mass can either be reduced homogeneously or decrease over time.
-In those cases, we have shown pathwise or long time convergence to the underlying gradient flow or the stochastic gradient process, respectively.
+In this context, learning rate and particle mass can either be reduced homogeneously or decrease over time.
+We have shown pathwise or longtime convergence to the underlying gradient flow or the stochastic gradient process, respectively.
 We have then proposed a stable discretisation strategy for the stochastic gradient-momentum process and tested the strategy in several numerical examples.
-In those, we especially saw that the stable discretisation of the stochastic gradient-momentum process can achieve a similar accuracy in a CNN training as (the possibly unstable) stochastic gradient descent with classical momentum algorithm.
+In those, we especially saw that the stable discretisation of the stochastic gradient-momentum process can achieve a similar accuracy in a CNN training compared with (the possibly unstable) stochastic gradient descent with classical momentum algorithm.

 Most of the theoretical results we have obtained throughout this work refer to the setting of convex optimisation.
-Convex optimisation is vital in, e.g., image reconstruction.
+Convex optimisation is vital in, e.g.\ image reconstruction.
 The training of neural network usually requires non-convex optimisation and momentum-based methods are especially popular in non-convex settings.
 Hence, a natural future research direction are non-convex optimisation problems.
 The stochastic gradient-momentum process does not represent the adaptivity in the Adam algorithm.
 To represent the adaptivity, we would need to study a two-sided dependence between $(i(t))_{t \geq 0}$ and $(p(t),q(t))_{t \geq 0}$ and a non-linear weighting in front of the gradient.
 Both these additions to the stochastic gradient-momentum process are a very interesting and challenging direction for future research.